anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 ### Escalating Privilege to a High Level Service Account

 With the access to the *access_token* what can we do?
 Well, a lot.
-One being authenticating and accessing various GCP APIs, services and resources, such as Google Cloud Storage, Google Cloud Compute Engine, and Google Kubernetes Engine etc. The gCloud argument --access-token-file let's specify a file which has the *access_token* and then allows you to perform actions and access resources in GCP as the user or service account associated with the token.
+One being authenticating and accessing various GCP APIs, services and resources, such as Google Cloud Storage, Google Cloud Compute Engine, and Google Kubernetes Engine etc. The gCloud argument --access-token-file let's us specify a file which has the *access_token* and then allows you to perform actions and access resources in GCP as the user or service account associated with the token.

 Below is a Powershell Command that will put the the *access_token* into a txt file, to be used later with gCloud.